kshoughi/Kickstarter_analisys/README.md

 ## Challenges and Difficulties Encountered
 - For this project, no major difficulties or challenges were encountered.
 However, One possible challenge in this dataset is that the time stamps were difficult to read and a conversion is needed.
 However, this can be easily solved by converting the time stampes to dates by dividing the time stamps by (60x60x24) and adding date 1970-01-01
 ## Results
-- Based on the graphs, it can be concluded that that in order to launch a successful Play campaign, it is advised to launch the campaign in month of May.
-It is also advised to have a low goal.
-This way the chance of success increases.
+- Based on the graphs, we can concluded that in order to launch a successful Play campaign, it is recomended to launch the campaign in month of May.
+It is also recomended to have a low goal.
+This way the chance of success will increase.
 ## Data Limitations
-- One of the limitations is that the data had outliers that could potentially screw the results.
+- One of the limitations is that the data had outliers that could potentially mess up the results.
-- Also if the study is performed on more years, then the data could be more reliable.
+- Also if the study is performed on more years, the data could be more reliable.
 ## Recommendations
 - The Theatre has three subgategories: play, musical and spaces.
 In this study only outcomes based on goals for play was created.
 Maybe graphs for other subcategories (musical and spaces) could have been created to give us more insight about the campaign.
 - Also, outliers could be removed and then we could re-do the study to see if the results would change.